xxdydx/tp/docs/UserGuide.md

     * Must start with an alphanumeric character
     * Example: `Jane Wang`
 * `price/PRICE` - Vendor pricing (optional, for vendors only)
-    * Must be a non-negative integer (whole numbers only, no cents/decimals, no commas, no fullstops, no leading zeros)
+    * Must be a non-negative integer (whole numbers only, no cents/decimals, no commas, no fullstops, and leading zeros will be trimmed)
     * Can be a single value (e.g., `1000`) or range (e.g., `1000-2000`)
     * Range values must be separated by a hyphen with no spaces
     * Maximum value: 9,999,999,999
 * `budget/BUDGET` - Client budget (optional, for clients only)
-    * Must be a non-negative integer (whole numbers only, no cents/decimals, no commas, no fullstops, leading zeros will be trimmed)
+    * Must be a non-negative integer (whole numbers only, no cents/decimals, no commas, no fullstops, and leading zeros will be trimmed)
     * Can be a single value (e.g., `5000`) or range (e.g., `5000-10000`)
     * Range values must be separated by a hyphen with no spaces
     * Maximum value: 9,999,999,999
-* `c/CATEGORY` - Category tags (optional, for vendors only)
+* `c/CATEGORY` - Category tag (optional, for vendors only)
+    * Each vendor can have only one category
     * Must start with an alphanumeric character
     * Can contain spaces, hyphens (`-`), ampersands (`&`), periods (`.`), apostrophes (`'`), slashes (`/`), and parentheses (`()`)
     * Limit of 30 characters and a minimum of 2 characters